S-Stephen/Symplectic2Eprint/README.md

 python ./main.py <symplectic_id> <user> <pword>
 ```

-The output files (raw Symplectic file and transformed EpPrint file for each relationship found will be in ./output).
+The output files (raw Symplectic file and transformed EPrint file for each relationship found will be in ./output).

 Neatly render files with __XML Tools__ Josh Johnson: